unplugin/unplugin-auto-import/README.md

 ### Compare to [`vue-global-api`](https://github.com/antfu/vue-global-api)

-You can think this plugin as a successor of `vue-global-api`, which offers much more flexibility and it's no longer bound to Vue exclusively.
-Now you can use it with any libraries you want (e.g. React).
+You can think of this plugin as a successor to `vue-global-api`, but offering much more flexibility and bindings with libraries other than Vue (e.g. React).

 ###### Pros